cncf/tag-security/policy/overview-policy-build-time-dependency-vulns.md

 these issues have a suitable answer currently, and in many cases the answer is ecosystem-dependent.

+### Having vulnerabilities in your library reported to you

+Vulnerabilities in your system should be reportable in a secure way that minimizes risk to existing users while you implement fixes or mitigations.

+While some vulnerabilities will be discovered by the developers and maintainers of the library, others might be uncovered by researchers, users, or other third parties.
+A secure, private channel must exist for them to disclose their findings and seek advice or information on further steps.
+The channel must be closely monitored, and should be clearly advertised as part of the security policy.

+Reports should be thoroughly investigated, with frequent updates to the reporting party, and acknowledgement of their contribution following the public disclosure.

-### Reporting vulnerabilities in your library
+### Disclosing vulnerabilities in your library

-Reporting should generally be done in a standardized fashion to allow downstream users to identify issues automatically regardless of how far the library is on the dependency chain.
+Disclosure of vulnerabilities should generally be done in a standardized fashion to allow downstream users to identify issues automatically regardless of how far the library is on the dependency chain.

 This is one of the few cases in which an industry-wide solution exists: issuing a [Common Vulnerabilities and Exposures (CVE)](https://cve.mitre.org/) report,